 Grayside Wind Farm would contribute to local and national targets by adding in excess of 50 MW of onshore wind capacity over its 30-year operation, and producing low carbon electricity.

-The wind farm layout will continue to be informed by further environmental surveys, as well as technical input from geotechnical and wind engineers.
+The wind farm layout is informed by environmental surveys, as well as technical input from geotechnical and wind engineers.
 This multi-discipline approach has produced a design which balances the optimisation of energy output and minimises impacts on the environment.